The North Face ThermoBall Eco

 See the Men's ThermoBall Eco See the Women's ThermoBall Eco

 Now in its third generation, The North Face ThermoBall remains an extremely popular insulated jacket.
-With its puffy synthetic fill and smooth shell, the new-for-2019 “Eco” does a pretty good impression of a lightweight down piece, and recent updates including a new quilting pattern and eco-friendly design give it even broader appeal.
+With its puffy synthetic fill and smooth shell, the latest “Eco” version does a pretty good impression of a lightweight down piece, and recent updates including a new quilting pattern and eco-friendly design give it even broader appeal.
 However, the jacket is notably heavier than much of its competition, making it less attractive for backcountry use.
-Below we break down the ThermoBall Eco’s warmth, weather protection, weight and packability, durability, fit, and more.
+Below are our experiences with the ThermoBall Eco.
 To see how it stacks up, see our articles on the best synthetic jackets and midlayers.

 Named after its insulation design, The North Face ThermoBall Eco uses clusters of recycled synthetic fibers to give the jacket its signature lightweight feel and puffy look.
 The ball-like polyester fill was developed with PrimaLoft to emulate goose and duck down by trapping heat efficiently and with minimal weight.
 The North Face claims it insulates as well as 600-fill-power down, and in our experience we’d have to say that’s about right.
 The jacket falls short of the cozy feel and warmth that you get from premium down alternatives like the 800-fill Patagonia Down Sweater—as well as more recent synthetic efforts like Patagonia’s Micro Puff—but the ThermoBall Eco nevertheless is a quality insulator.